VillePajala/hoitohuone-zenni/.documentation/hoitohuone-zenni-booking-system-plan.md

    - Implement end-to-end testing with Cypress or Playwright
    - Performance optimization and load testing
    - Deploy to production with proper environment configuration

+## Recent Technical Improvements

+### Next.js 15.1.7+ Compatibility
+The application has been updated to support Next.js 15.1.7+ which introduced a change to params handling:

+1. **Params as Promise**
+   - In Next.js 15.1.7+, `params` in page components is now a Promise that needs to be unwrapped
+   - All dynamic route pages have been updated to use `React.use()` to properly unwrap params
+   - Proper TypeScript interfaces added for params objects

+2. **API Routes Enhancement**
+   - Added `export const dynamic = 'force-dynamic'` to API routes
+   - Added `fetchCache = 'force-no-store'` and `revalidate = 0` directives
+   - Implemented proper cache control headers in API responses
+   - Created duplicate API endpoints for locale paths to handle middleware redirects

+### Middleware Improvements
+1. **Redirect Logic**
+   - Updated middleware to skip locale redirects for API routes
+   - Enhanced public routes configuration for better authentication management
+   - Added debugging tools to track middleware behavior

+2. **Error Handling**
+   - Improved console error handling in admin layout
+   - Added more detailed error logging across API endpoints
+   - Created fallback mechanisms for service and booking data loading

+### Diagnostic Tools
+1. **Debug Endpoints**
+   - Added `/api/debug/services-check` for diagnosing service API issues
+   - Created `/api/debug/seed` to populate test data
+   - Implemented `/api/admin/bookings/status` for booking API diagnostics

+2. **User Interface**
+   - Added debug pages in admin interface
+   - Implemented fallback UI for data loading failures
+   - Created better error visualization

 ## Architecture & Data Flow